 - Verify automatic switch-over function works

 Regular sump pump maintenance is a small investment of time that pays huge dividends in preventing basement flooding.
-By following this guide and staying on top of maintenance, you can extend your pump's life and ensure it's ready when you need it most.
 If you're unsure about any aspect of sump pump maintenance or need professional service, contact Presto Waterproofing.
 Our technicians can inspect, maintain, or replace your sump pump to keep your basement dry and protected.